 All three of them have design and software input from their home bases.
 The labour force that put iPhones together may be Chinese, but the heart and soul of that phone is unmistakably American.

-What phones are not made in China in 2021?
+What phones are not made in China today?

 The big question is, are there any current cell phones not made in China today?
 If they exist, which ones are they and where are they made?

 2021 update: Note that if you are hunting for smartphones not made in China, you are going to search hard and long.
 But, yes; cell phones that are not made in China exist.
 I can point you in the right direction.

 In October 2019, Samsung closed its last mobile phone factory in China, though it later outsourced production of some models to a handful of China-based manufacturers in 2020.
 Sony also closed its China factory months earlier.
 Some Apple iPhone models are also no longer made in China.

 So, where are Samsung phones made now?
 We know for a fact that Samsung (and Sony) smartphones are not made in China any more.
 For Samsung, most manufacturing happens in Vietnam, and some in South Korea and India.
 Sony phones are produced in Japan.

 Librem, a US firm, makes its Librem 5 USA phone in the United States of America.

 And there is ASUS, which has production facilities in Taiwan.
 Lastly, LG also makes its phones in South Korea.

 Update: In order to lower production costs and stay competitive in the market, both Samsung and LG made moves to outsource 20 to 30% of their smartphone production to Chinese ODMs. (source).
 As such, some LG and Samsung phones are now indeed manufactured, once again, in China.

 Here is the full list of phones that are not being made in China right now:

 - Samsung – Vietnam, India, South Korea.
 Samsung outsourced about 20% of its production to ODMs in China in 2020.
 Check out the latest Samsung phones.

 - Sony – Japan.
 Check out the latest Sony Xperia phones.